Subtitle: Do as I say, not as I have done.

 Really?
 How do you know they are yours?
 All of them?

 FOOTNOTE: There is a silver lining in this story.
 After researching the ancestry of the “new” Joseph Theriault a few generations, I found that he was a distant cousin of the wrong man.
 They shared many ancestors, although obviously not all of them.
-I was able to “recycle” many of the original records I had previously researched.
+I was able to “recycle” many of my original record entries I had previously researched as the same names and families kept appearing in the family tree of the “new” Joseph Theriault as well as in the family tree of the previous person with the same name that I had previously recorded.
+Well, I think he is the correct one!
 However, this time I did double-check each record to make sure I didn’t repeat my earlier error.

 SECOND MORAL TO THIS STORY: Never throw away any records you have previously transcribed.
 You might find a new use for them some day!